Ahren-Chen/MeshGenerator/README.md

 ### Generator

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
-The product takes one single argument (so far), the name of the file where the generated mesh will be stored as binary.
+The product takes at least one argument, the name of the file where the generated mesh will be stored as binary.
+## Mandatory arguments:
+* output <insert a file name to output the mesh onto>
+*
+## Optional Arguments:
+* Adding the "-h" or "-help" argument will display what options you can run the generator in
+* [-gridMesh || -randomMesh] Whichever of these options is given is the mesh the generator will generate.
+(Default is gridMesh)
+* -polygonNum <insert number of polygons you want to generate (will be ignored if gridMesh type is chosen)
+* -relaxationLevel <insert how smooth you want the irregular mesh is> (will be ignored if gridMesh type is chosen)

+## Example:

 ```
 mosser@azrael cd generator
-mosser@azrael java -jar generator.jar sample.mesh
+mosser@azrael java -jar generator.jar -output sample.mesh -mesh randomMesh -polygonNum 50 -relaxationLevel 5
 mosser@azrael ls -lh sample.mesh
 -rw-r--r--  1 mosser  staff    29K 29 Jan 10:52 sample.mesh
 mosser@azrael cd ../